-Recurrent grants of £13,828k (2022: £12,692k) were received from the Education and Skills Funding Agency, Local Authorities and other Government bodies.
+Recurrent grants of £15,296k (2023: £13,828k) were received from the Education and Skills Funding Agency, Local Authorities and other Government bodies.
 An uplift in GAG funding level as well as growing pupil numbers generated the increase in income.
-Expenditure covered by these grants amounted to £13,757k (2022: £13,186k) due to rising staff costs and building running costs.
+Expenditure covered by these grants amounted to £15,048k (2023: £13,757k) due to rising staff costs and building running costs.
 Such grants and expenditure are shown in the restricted general fund in the Statement of Financial Activities.
-The primary cost incurred were direct staff costs of £9,836k (2022: £9,249k) which enabled the Academy Trust in delivering an outstanding education to all pupils.
+The primary cost incurred were direct staff costs of £10,858k (2023: £9,836k) which enabled the Academy Trust in delivering an outstanding education to all pupils.

-Unrestricted income and expenditure in the period amounted to £1,050k (2022: £955k) and £1,041k (2022: £954k) respectively.
+Unrestricted income and expenditure in the period amounted to £1,254k (2023: £1,050k) and £1,082k (2023: £1,041k) respectively.
 The catering revenue stream has been impacted by higher food and staff costs.

-The in-year surplus (excluding the pension reserve movement) amounted to £378k (2022: £317k).
-The Academy Trust continued to receive the Recovery Premium grant that will continue until 2023/24 and benefitted significantly from the additional MSAG grant that came into effect from 1 April 2023.
+The in-year surplus (excluding the pension reserve movement) amounted to £358k (2023: £378k).
+The Academy Trust continued to receive the Recovery Premium grant to 31 August 2024 though this has now ceased and benefitted significantly from the additional MSAG grant that came into effect from 1 April 2023.
 Unrestricted income usually generates a significant surplus however rising food and wage costs have impacted the contribution from the catering revenue stream.
+The coach has been discontinued from September 2024 as it was loss-making due to reducing number of users.